Coupa Software Incorporated (COUP) Reveals an Earnings Mystery

 Plus, the 36-month beta value for COUP is at 1.52.
 Opinions of the stock are interesting as 11 analysts out of 25 who provided ratings for Coupa Software Incorporated declared the stock was a “buy,” while 1 rated the stock as “overweight,” 10 rated it as “hold,” and 2 as “sell.”

-The average price from analysts is $344.52, which is -$6.09 below the current price.
+The average price from analysts is $344.52, which is $5.15 above the current price.
 COUP currently public float of 67.38M and currently shorts hold a 9.78% ratio of that float.
 Today, the average trading volume of COUP was 1.20M shares.

 COUP’s Market Performance

-COUP stocks went up by 1.62% for the week, with a monthly jump of 8.01% and a quarterly performance of 8.95%, while its annual performance rate touched 100.15%.
-The volatility ratio for the week stands at 4.17% while the volatility levels for the past 30 days are set at 4.10% for Coupa Software Incorporated.
-The simple moving average for the period of the last 20 days is -1.17% for COUP stocks with a simple moving average of 25.93% for the last 200 days.
+COUP stocks went down by -4.71% for the week, with a monthly jump of 2.41% and a quarterly performance of 7.44%, while its annual performance rate touched 94.56%.
+The volatility ratio for the week stands at 4.70% while the volatility levels for the past 30 days are set at 4.11% for Coupa Software Incorporated.
+The simple moving average for the period of the last 20 days is -4.70% for COUP stocks with a simple moving average of 21.32% for the last 200 days.

 Analysts’ Opinion of COUP